SFS Proficiency Exams – April 24-26, 2024

 Structure of exam:

-III) examinee gives a 4-5 minute oral presentation on a topic related to the cultural, economic, or political life in Germany (no personal anecdotes, please) and answers questions relating to it.
+- Examinee gives a 4-5 minute well-structured oral presentation on a topic related to the cultural, economic, or political life in Germany (no personal anecdotes, please) and answers questions relating to it

 Announcement of results:

-Results are generally available on the next business day through the examinee’s Dean’s office.
+Results are generally available on the next business day after the conclusion of all exams through the examinee’s Dean’s office.
 Undergraduates receive a pass/fail evaluation only.
 Graduate students receive a more detailed evaluation ranging from poor to excellent.